-Medical transport on a chartered flight is the most economical way of transporting injured or sick people by air.
-However, it is worth noting that this is only possible for less complex illnesses when patients are not dependent on artificial respiration or other intensive care procedures during patient transport.
+Medical transport on a commercial flight is the most economical way of transporting injured or sick people by air.
+However, it is worth noting that this is only possible for less complex illnesses when patients are not dependent on artificial respiration or other intensive care procedures during the patient transport.

-So what exactly is a scheduled flight?
-Several rows of seats are transformed into a special transport stretcher.
-On average, it takes only 1-2 days to prepare a scheduled flight.
-While such ambulance flights are usually adequate mostly for direct flights from Airport of departure to the final destination, scheduled flights are also possible if it is reasonable for you to change flights.
-However, despite the option to transit, it is worth noting that any delays on your first transit flight may lead to overall delays or cancellations on a later leg of your journey.
+Several rows of seats are removed to accommodate a special transport stretcher bed.
+On average, it takes 1-2 days to obtain approval for this process.
+While such medical flights are usually mostly adequate for direct flights from the airport of departure to the final destination, scheduled flights are also possible if it is reasonable for you to change flights.
+However, despite the option to transit, it is worth noting that any delays on the first leg of your flight may lead to overall delays or cancellations on a later leg of your journey.

 Do you have any questions?

 If you require more information about the organization of stretcher transport on commercial airline flights or medical flights on air ambulances, please see our FAQs.